Mem Nahadr

 Mem Nahadr (/nəˈhɑːd/ nə-HAHD), also known as M. Nahadr and simply "M", is an American performance artist and multi-octave vocalist having access to the whistle register and best known for the performance of the song "Butterfly", composed by Yoko Kanno and lyricized by Chris Mosdell for Cowboy Bebop.
+In the recording studio, Nahadr writes, records, performs, and produces all of each project's music.
 She is co-produced by Grammy Award Winner, James P. Nichols.
 She is also an author, composer, poet, filmmaker, and human rights activist.

 Early life

-Mem Nahadr was born of African-American parents, with the genetic condition known as Albinism.
+Mem Nahadr was born with the genetic condition known as albinism from African American parents.

 Her parents discovered her love and natural understanding of music during a parent/teacher meeting at the age of five.
 She was discovered creating coherent improvised passages from her own imagination, on the class piano as the meeting was held at the opposite end of the classroom.